All Words > Aphyllous

 "The aphyllous trees wrapped in bright holiday lights brought cheer to the street."

-"The aphyllous branches against the sky looked menacing at night."
+"The aphyllous branches looked menacing silhouetted against the sky at night."

 About Aphyllous

-Aphyllous developed as the Latin word "aphyllus" via the Greek word "áphyllos."
-Both words mean leafless.
+Aphyllous developed from the Latin word "aphyllus," via the Greek word "áphyllos."
+All of these words mean "leafless."

 Did you Know?

-While holiday lights draped over aphyllous trees make a cheery seasonal sight, they also have a practical reason — for certain cold sensitive plants, these lights provide just enough warmth for the winter season.
+While holiday lights draped over aphyllous trees make a cheery seasonal sight, they also have a practical purpose — for certain cold-sensitive plants, these lights may provide just enough warmth for the winter season.

 illustration Aphyllous